ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/basiccontinuum.rst

 | weights.i.clean.sciencefield.BEAM0          | Weights image                                              |
 +---------------------------------------------+------------------------------------------------------------+

 The restored image should look something like the following (for the BEAM0 case).
-The image size has been chosen so that it is sufficient for the full mosaic image, and has the phase centre of the observation at the middle, but the portion imaged only includes our selected beam.
-The beam extends to where the weights drop to 1% of their peak - this is set by the *Cimager.solver.Clean.tolerance* parameter.:

 .. image:: figures/restoredSKADSbeam0WProject.png
    :width: 99%

+The image size has been chosen so that it is sufficient for the full mosaic image, and has the phase centre of the observation at the middle, but the portion imaged only includes our selected beam.
+Since we have used the WProject gridder, the weights image will be flat (the AWProject gridder produces weights images showing the primary beam pattern, but we are avoiding this for early BETA imaging).

+However, it also means that the fluxes of sources in these individual beam images will be increasingly incorrect as we move away from the beam centre.
+For instance, the bright source near RA=12:26, Dec=-44, is actually >3Jy, but we measure its flux in BEAM0 as only about 62mJy.
+We will correct for this in the mosaicking step below.

 Mosaicking
 ----------